|

 Rosalind Carlson, as an Australian Composer, is gaining international recognition.
 She enjoys considerable success as a teacher, guest lecturer and assessor (Australian International Conservatorium of Music, Sydney Australia, in teacher professional development courses), conductor (of the internationally acclaimed Carlson Chorale), composer, performer, singer, examiner and adjudicator.

-Currently, Rosalind has her publications of instrumental and choral works, and the compact disc of her piano works "Australian Compositions for Piano" (1990-95) on the market.
+Currently, Rosalind has her publications of instrumental and choral works (and their CDs), as well as the CD of her piano works "Australian Compositions for Piano" (1990-95) on the market.
 Her series of graphic graded exercises for beginner pianists, "Flexi-Fingers", has enjoyed enormous success since its publication in 1992.

 Published books / works: